MBDA AMC Baltimore

 Our Partners

-MBDA Baltimore partners with RMI to advance manufacturing innovation and support workforce development.
+The Baltimore MBDA Advanced Manufacturing Center partners with RMI and MD MEP to advance manufacturing innovation and support workforce development.
 This collaboration helps to empower manufacturers to adopt cutting-edge practices and impact economic growth.

 The Capital Region Minority Supplier Development Council was established in 1972.
 It is one of 23 regional affiliates of the National Minority Supplier Development Council, the only nationally certifying authority.
-CRMSDC also operates one U.S. Department of Commerce Virginia Minority Business Development Agency (MBDA) Business Center.
+In addition to its partnership with the Baltimore MBDA Advanced Manufacturing Center, CRMSDC operates U.S. Department of Commerce's Virginia MBDA Business Center.

-Partnering with VMA, MBDA Baltimore supports manufacturers in navigating industry challenges, accessing training programs, and expanding their market reach.
+Partnering with VMA, the Baltimore MBDA Advanced Manufacturing Center supports Virginia manufacturers in navigating industry challenges, accessing training programs, and expanding their resource and market reach.
 This collaboration strengthens the manufacturing ecosystem across Virginia and beyond.

 L o a d i n g